sajidhamdard/learnjavascript/Interview Questions/interview-questions-hindi.md

 Strict mode enforces stricter rules for variable declaration, prevents the use of undeclared variables, and disables some confusing features like automatically creating global variables.
 This can help prevent common programming mistakes and make code easier to debug.

-In Hinglish, we can say that "use strict" in Javascript is like an alarm that helps to prevent common mistakes while writing code.
+We can say that "use strict" in Javascript is like an alarm that helps to prevent common mistakes while writing code.
 It provides stricter rules and prevents the use of unsafe or confusing features, making code safer and easier to read and debug.

 ### How JavaScript behave in non-strict mode?